Pregnancy Hormones: The Role of Hormones in Childbirth

 Maximizing the Role of Birth Hormones

 As you have likely guessed, most of our typical hospital birthing rooms are not ideally designed for supporting these labour hormones.
 Lots of noise, people, unfamiliar people, and medical interventions can interfere with your body’s natural processes.
 But, good news!
 If you learn your options ahead of time and let people know what you would like to see happen in your birth you can control a lot of these things!
-Simple requests like dimming the lights, minimizing people in and out of the room, and having your coping techniques learned before entering labour can all help to calm your systems stress response and be relaxed.
+Simple requests- like dimming the lights, minimizing people in and out of the room, and having some coping techniques learned before entering labour- can help calm your stress response and make you relaxed.

-Of course I’m not saying that having a beautiful and smooth birth is impossible if you are feeling stressed or have interventions like pain medications!
-I have worked with hundreds of birthing parents and that is absolutely not that case.
-This article is just to have the information and to help you make decisions that are best for you and what you want and need to feel safe, cared for and supported – all essential for your birth experience!
+Of course, I’m not saying that having a beautiful and smooth birth is impossible if you are feeling stressed or have interventions like pain medications!
+I have worked with hundreds of birthing parents and that is absolutely not the case.
+This article is just to have the information and to help you make decisions that are best for you and what you want and need to feel safe, cared for, and supported – all essential for your birth experience!

-In the end, the most important thing is that you that you and your health care providers understand how to work with these hormones processes and support you through your Birth Preferences.
+In the end, the most important thing is that you and your health care providers understand how to work with these hormone’s processes and support you through your Birth Preferences.

-For way more information on other hormones that affect your labour and postpartum, check out the Empowered Birth Prenatal Course.
+For more information on pregnancy hormones that affect your labour and postpartum, check out the Empowered Birth Prenatal Course.
 Education is one of the most effective ways to reduce fear and help you to understand your options surrounding birth!